-Fami ly: Adul t family member: adult family member meets the requirements for being exen nunity service requirement for the following reason: npted from the PHA's 62 years of age or older (Documentation of age in file) Is a person with disabilities and self-certifies below that he or she is unable to compl with the community service requirement ( Documentation of HUD definition of disabilitin file ) Tenant certification: I am a person with disabilities and a community service requirement. m unable to comply with the Signature of Family Member Date Is the primary caretaker of such an individual in the above category (Documentation in file) Is engaged in work activities (Verification in file) Is able to meet requirements under a state program funded under part A of title IV of th Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program ( Documentation in file ) Is a member of a family receiving assistance, benefits, or so funded under part A of title IV of the Social Security Act, program of the state in which the PHA is located, including to-work program and the supplemental nutrition assistance been found by the state or other administering entity to be program (Documentation in file) or under any other welfare a state-administered welfare- program (SNAP), and has no Signature of Family Member Date Signature of PHA Official Date
+Famil y: Adult family member: dult family member meets the requirements for being exempted unity service requirement for the following reason: I from the PHA's 62 years of age or older (Documentation of age in file) Is a person with disabilities and self-certifies below that they are unable to comply with the community service requirement (Documentation of HUD definition of disability in file) Tenant certification: I am a person with disabilities and am a community service requirement. anable to comply with the Signature of Family Member Date Is the primary caretaker of such an individual in the above category (Documentation in file) Is engaged in work activities (Verification in file) Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) a member of a family receiving assistance, benefits, or services under a state program and under part A of title IV of the Social Security Act, or under any other welfare ogram of the state in which the PHA is located, including a state-administered welfarework program and the supplemental nutrition assistance program (SNAP), and has not en found by the state or other administering entity to be in noncompliance with such ogram (Documentation in file) Signature of Family Member Date Signature of PHA Official Date

-EXHIBIT 11-4: CSSR WORK-OUT AGREEMENT Noncompliant Adult: Adult family member: \\\\\ Community Service & Self-Sufficiency Requirement (CSSR): (insert name of PHA) is required Under Section 12 of the U.S. Housing Act, the to enforce the community service and self-sufficiency requirement (CSSR).
+EXHIBIT 11-4: CSSR WORK-OUT AGREEMENT Date: Noncompliant Adult: Adult family member: Community Service & Self-Sufficiency Requirement (CSSR): (insert name of PHA) is required Under Section 12 of the U.S. Housing Act, the to enforce the community service and self-sufficiency requirement (CSSR).
 Under the CSSR, each nonexempt adult family member residing in public housing must perform 8 hours per month of community service or self sufficiency activities.
 Noncompliance: (insert name of PHA) has found that the nonexempt individual named above is in noncompliance with the CSSR.
 This work-out agreement is the PHA's written notification to you of this noncompliance.
 Our records show that for the most recent lease term you were required to perform hours of CSSR activities.
-However, there were \\\\\ hours of verified CSSR activities.
-Therefore, you are in noncompliance for \\\\\ hours. (insert name of PHA) will not renew the lease at the end of the current 12-month lease term unless the head of household and noncompliant adult sign a written work-out agreement with (insert name of PHA) or the family provides written assurance that is satisfactory to (insert name of PHA) explaining that the noncompliant adult no longer resides in the unit.
+However, there were hours of verified CSSR activities.
+Therefore, you are in noncompliance for hours. (insert name of PHA) will not renew the lease at the end of the current 12-month lease term unless the head of household and noncompliant adult sign a written work-out agreement with (insert name of PHA) or the family provides written assurance that is satisfactory to (insert name of PHA) explaining that the noncompliant adult no longer resides in the unit.
 The regulations require that the work-out agreement include the means through which a noncompliant family member will comply with the CSSR requirement.
 [24 CFR 960.607(c), Notice PIH 2015-12].
 The terms of the CSSR work-out agreement are on the reverse side of this page.
 Enforcement: Should a family member refuse to sign this CSSR work-out agreement, or fail to comply with the terms of this CSSR work-out agreement, or fail to provide satisfactory written assurance that the noncompliant adult no longer resides in the unit, (insert name of PHA) is required to initiate termination of tenancy proceedings at the end of the current 12-month lease [24] CFR 966.53(c)].